 — Jason ✨Be Kind✨ Lemkin (@jasonlk) December 30, 2021

-So I’ve had a chance to observe some of the worst sales processes of all times in the past few weeks!
+So had a chance not too long ago to observe some of the worst sales processes of all times.

 What happened?
 Well, first I wrote a small piece on a challenge we had with a piece of software.
 And I was then inundated with emails, tweets, and LinkedIn posts from competitors telling me to look at their oh so wonderful product.
 Then right around the same time, a terrific company that produces software in the investment space emailed me almost a dozen times over the past weeks trying to steal the business from a competitor we currently use.

 Both did represent genuine opportunities to steal some business.
 There was a real chance there to take our business away from another vendor.

 And yet, all the pitches from competitor vendors were the same — and just plain terrible.
 “Have you heard of us?
 We’re better!” or “Have you looked at Vendor X?
 We’re better!” or “Can we do a call to tell you about us?
 Let’s switch!!” or “Let’s set up some time so I can show you our product!”